tomrossmann/Backload/README.md

 **Backload** supports cropping and resizing of images.
 The parameters can be set within the web.config file or by an incoming request from the client.
 Multiple image manipulation features are implemented.
 Type conversion is also supported.

 **Backload** can create unique file names (GUIDs).
 So files cannot be overwritten or, if this is the purpose of using this feature, cannot be accessed from the web without knowledge of the new name.
 Mapping of the original file name to the new file name and back is also implemented.
 This feature can be used to send a friendly name back to the client.

-**Backload** is extensible.
-Extensions are normal, easy to write classes, implementing a simple interface and decorated with an ExportAttribute.
-Using extensions is a very cheap process regarding system resources.
-They are very good testable, scalable, isolate code and can be dynamically added and removed while the MVC app is running.
-You may want to add a new functionality (e.g. exception logging, change client side plugin, etc.) or perform tests without changing or stopping the application (See examples 08+).
+Generation of client side GUIDs is also supported (seel release 2.0 demos).

 **Backload** has proven its scalability in production with hundreds of thousands uploads a day.
-Internally it is designed to work asynchronously where possible and it supports and encourages the development of asynchronous extensions.
+Internally it is designed to work asynchronously where possible.

 <br />
 ### Features